 Once the department accepts a student into the five-year program, they are still undergraduate students, but with guaranteed admission into the M.S. program.
 During the final semester of the B.S. portion of the program, students will have to fill out an official application for the M.S. program (no GRE is required).
 By delaying this process until the last undergraduate semester, students delay paying graduate tuition until their final year.

-Student applying to the program must fill out the admissions application form.
+Student applying to the program must meet the Undergraduate Director, after satisfying the following requirements:

 Students accepted into this selective program accomplish both the B.S. and M.S. degrees within five years by taking additional graduate courses within the first four years of the program.
 Up to two of these courses will count as open electives in the B.S. program and as didactic course work in the M.S. program.